cemacdonald/Carlo-Acutis-Analysis/README.md

 # carlo-acutis-analysis

 Finished:
-- Timeline of MEucharistic miracles in countries throughout history
+- Timeline of Eucharistic miracles in countries throughout history

 Currently Working On:
 - Eucharistic miracles of the saints throughout history